pulumi/docs/quickstart/cloudfx/tutorial-service.md

     exports.url = service.defaultEndpoint.apply(e => `http://${e.hostname}`);
     ```

-    This example uses [cloud.Service](/reference/pkg/nodejs/@pulumi/cloud/index.html#Service), which is a high-level, convenient interface for building containers and provisioning an AWS container service.
+    This example uses [cloud.Service](/reference/pkg/nodejs/@pulumi/cloud/index.html#Service), which is a high-level, convenient interface for building containers and provisioning a container service on your target cloud.

 1. Create a subfolder `app` with the following files: